-Proof Washington Quarters were first struck from 1936 to 1942 at the Philadelphia Mint.
-These early proof coins were sold individually or as a complete set containing one example of each denomination.
-The mintages for these years were considerably lower than proof issues which would later follow, with the lowest mintage of 3,837 recorded for the 1936 Proof Washington Quarter.
+The first Proof Washington Quarters (Buy on eBay) were struck from 1936 to 1942 at the Philadelphia Mint.
+During this era, proof coins were sold to collectors individually or as a complete set containing one example of each denomination.
+The mintage levels for these years were considerably lower than the proof issues which would later follow, with the lowest mintage of 3,827 recorded for the 1936 Proof Washington Quarter.

 Proof Washington Quarter Mintages